JuliaCon/www.juliacon.org/2022/prize.md

 # Julia Community Prize

-The Julia Community Prize nominations will open soon.
+The Julia Community Prize 2022 nominations are open!
+Fill out the [form to nominate somone](https://forms.gle/Z4PjN24xHHnzTh3c8).
-Winners will receive a certificate of accomplishment and a cash prize of \$1000.00 each has been awarded to:
+Winners will receive a certificate of accomplishment and a cash prize of \$1000.00 each.

 \vskip